We started by confessing that we hadn't done our homework for Namibia.

 According to the recommendation of such a Commission of Inquiry on the Affairs of South West Africa, “the good use of the resources available to both whites and natives recommended the creation of lands that would accommodate the different ethnic groups of the vast territory”.

 Through this Machiavellian plan, in practice, the authorities proposed to exile entire communities from the places where they lived, manipulating their dignity as if they were a game.

-According to the plan, the new Bantustan of Damaraland was supposed to house only the Damara people, considered one of the oldest in the Namibia region, after the San and the Nama.
+According to the plan, the new Bantustan of Damaraland was supposed to host only the Damara people, considered one of the oldest in the Namibian region, after the San and the Nama.